ag8/doemod/README.md

 ## Running

 1. Run `python moderator_server.py`
-2. Connect to the server on each device you want to buzz from
+2. Connect to the server on each device you want to buzz from.
+They need to be on the same WiFi network as the server.

 ## Roadmap